 Coastal Otago populations (includes Otago Peninsula and eastern North Otago)

-|Otago form||Dorsal surfaces a bright green with rows of diamond shaped patches or narrow stripes along the length of the body.
-Stripes may be pale green, white or yellow.
-Males more commonly have thin stripes while females are more likely to have diamonds, however, this is not a definitive indication of sex.||Lining of mouth deep blue with a blackish tongue.||Olive or brown.|
+Dorsal surfaces a bright green or emerald green with rows of diamond shaped patches or narrow stripes along the length of the body.
+Stripes or diamonds may be cream, white, brownish, or yellow.
+Lining of mouth mauve or deep blue with a pink-blackish tongue.

 Ecology and habitat